timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     native data types, but not for non-native types, such as `JSON`, `JSONB`, and `GIS`.

-*   **Latency.** S3 has higher access latency than EBS however, S3 has comparatively greater throughput for large scans.
+*   **Latency.** S3 has higher access latency than local storage.
 This can affect the execution time of queries in latency-sensitive environments, especially lighter queries.

 *   **Number of dimensions.** You cannot use data tiering on hypertables partitioned on more than one dimension.
-Make sure your hypertables is partitioned on time only, before you enable data tiering.
+Make sure your hypertables are partitioned on time only, before you enable data tiering.

-## Learn more

-Learn [how data tiering works][how-to].

 [blog-data-tiering]: https://www.timescale.com/blog/expanding-the-boundaries-of-postgresql-announcing-a-bottomless-consumption-based-object-storage-layer-built-on-amazon-s3/
-[how-to]: /use-timescale/:currentVersion:/data-tiering/tier-data-object-storage/
+[querying-tiered-data]: /use-timescale/:currentVersion:/data-tiering/querying-tiered-data/